My recommendedBusiness Resources

 • Music: Apple Watch + Apple AirPods Pro– if I ever want to be in my own world or block out noise during a commute, this combination is perfect.

 • Laptop: I’ve used an Apple MacBook since 2013 when I started my own business.
 I currently used a 14-inch MacBook Pro 2021 with the Apple M1 processor.
-The 2021 is by far the best MacBook I’ve owned after using previous MacBook Pros (with noisy fans) and MacBook Airs (that aren’t quite as speedy).
+The 2021 14″ Pro is by far the best MacBook I’ve owned after using previous MacBook Pros (with noisy fans) and MacBook Airs (that aren’t quite as speedy with more limited ports).

 • Phone: Apple iPhone– I’ve used an iPhone since 2007, the year the iPhone launched.
 It integrates seamlessly with my MacBook and forms the digital hub of my life.
 I can’t imagine myself ever switching to Android, although I know a lot of people who love their Android devices too!

-• Business cards: call me old fashioned, but I always carry a few with me.
+• Business cards: call me old-fashioned, but I always carry a few with me.
 My business card provider of choice is Moo.com.
 Get 20% off your first order using this link.
+I also use the virtual card service HiHello, which I embed into my presentations and keep in my virtual Apple Wallet that enables me to share it easily when meeting others.

-• Camera: Canon Powershot G7 Mark III digital camera.
+• Camera: Fujifilm X-T30 ii.
 Yes, I still carry around a separate camera from my iPhone.
-Although my iPhone 14 Pro takes good photos, when I need better pics from my talks or events, I use an actual camera.
-I’ve used Canons as far back as I can remember, and although I tried the Sony RX100 VII, which is supposed to be best-in-class, I found it to be a bit overkill for my purposes.
-I also own a higher end Fujifilm X-T5, but this APS-C camera is a bit too big to carry around.
+Although my iPhone 15 takes good photos, when I need better pics from my talks or events, I use an actual mirrorless APS-C camera.
+I also own a higher-end Fujifilm X-T5 that I love using, but this camera is a bit too big to carry around.
+I tried the Sony RX100 VII, which is supposed to be best-in-class along with the Sony ZV-1, but I found both to be less intuitive to use.
+Canon Powershot cameras, while compact and solid, just don’t deliver the picture quality I’m seeking.

 Need more help running your business?